ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/eat-like-a-rockstar-book-giveaway.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win Eat Like a Rock Star: More Than 100 Recipes from Rock ‘n' Roll's Greatest\
+title: "Win 'Eat Like a Rock Star: More Than 100 Recipes from Rock ‘n' Roll's Greatest'\
   \ book!"
 competition-description: "<p>With more than a hundred recipes from seven decades of\
   \ rock ‘n’ roll, pop, country, RnB, and disco, Mark Bego, along with Mary Wilson\